-This article was posted on Wednesday, May 27th, 2009 at 12:36 pm and is filed under American Folk Songs, Countries & Cultures, English, Folk Songs, Historical African American, Languages, Mama Lisa, Singing, Slavery Music, USA.
+This article was posted on Wednesday, May 27th, 2009 at 12:36 pm and is filed under American Folk Songs, American Kids Songs, Countries & Cultures, English, Folk Songs, Frog Went A courtin', Historical African American, Languages, Mama Lisa, Singing, Slavery Music, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Songs from Right After the Slaves Were Freed in the US”

 Leave a Reply